tabcat/rough-opal/APPLICATION.md

 ---

-`Opal` is a temporary name/code-name, until I find something better.
+For now, `Opal` is a temporary/code name until I find something better.

 Always open to hearing naming ideas! 😁